joch182/3G-Huawei-Propagation-Delay-Tool-Google-Earth/README.md

 # To use this tool, you need: #

-* Download data from Huawei U2000/U2020 equipment with counters mentioned in the template file
+* Download data from Huawei U2000/U2020 equipment with counters mentioned in the template file.
+If some counters are disabled (like RSCP or ECNO per TP), you ned to put 0 in those columns since the format of the file should remain unchanged.

 * Process the data to keep only 1 cell per row